azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 4. For the New Policy Name, enter ChatConsole.

 5. In the list of Claims, select Manage.
 Send and Listen will be automatically selected when you select Manage.
-Click the **Create** button.
+Select the **Create** button.

     ![In the Add SAS Policy dialog box, Policy name is set to ChatConsole.
 Three check boxes are selected for Manage, Send, and Listen.](media/image79.png 'Add SAS Policy dialog box')